RIGHT OF WAY AND REAL PROPERTY

 Designation and Posting of Real Property as Closed to Public Entry

 (1) The purpose of this rule is to identify the circumstances under which the Department of Transportation will designate and post real property owned or controlled by the department as closed to public entry for purposes other than those authorized by statute, rule or express permission of the department.
+This rule does not restrict the use of the highway for transportation purposes or access onto the highway allowed under Oregon Administrative Rule Chapter 734, Division 51.

 (a) The department manager responsible for the real property may designate real property as closed to public entry for the following purposes: